This is a fantastic little activity that I set up at my daughter’s preschool, you can however also do this at home with your own kids!

-Before the children arrived into the classroom I blasted my aromatherapy burner with clove oil – the classroom smelt amazing!!
-I loved watching both the parenst and children arrive = as they walked through the door you could see the ends of their noses wiggle…
+Before the children arrived in the classroom I blasted my aromatherapy burner with clove oil – the classroom smelt amazing!!
+I loved watching both the parents and children arrive, as they walked through the door you could see the ends of their noses wiggle…

 Have different textures